antnh6/antnh6.github.io/_posts/2017-07-12-reinforcement.md

 ### Passive RL
 #### Direct Evaluation
 Every time you enter a state, record the Value for that State.
 After acting for quite some time over many episodes, you'd get the average and that's the value for each state under some policy.
-Why does this work?
-Same way the things that have higher weight in the transitions would occur more often in the episodes and things work out.
+Why does this work?Same way things that have higher weight in the transitions would occur more often in the episodes.

-?? wtheck man lose state connections
+?? state connections

 [1]: http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching_files/MDP.pdf